sasquatch678/A-Painted-World/README.md

 By default skills do not increase by using them and instead you get skill points you can distribute when leveling up.
 You can choose to enable skill based leveling again.

-When you die you will respawn as a ghost and after 30 seconds rematerialize, as an alternative and safer option to reloading saves.
-This can be disabled if you wish.

 If you need a boost in FPS, you can choose to enable the Performance LODs.

 ## Known Issues